chrisvdm/rwsdk-notes-app-tutorial/README.md

 //...
 ```

-Now your NotesPage should be free of all references to the `NOTES` store.
+Now our NotesPage should be free of all references to the `NOTES` store.

 ### 9. Update `postNotes` action